Unity-Billal-mesloub/assimp/Readme.md

 ## Contributing

 We would greatly appreciate for you to contribute to assimp.
-The easiest way to get involved is to submit a pull request with your changes against the main repository's `master` branch.
+The easiest way to get involved is to submit a pull request with your changes against the main repository's `main` branch.

 ## Contributors